NISQ-friendly measurement-based quantum clustering algorithms: Introduction

 \section{Introduction}

-In a recent development, quantum supremacy is a topical subject of investigation, where demonstrating quantum advantage is particularly challenging.
+Quantum supremacy over classical computers is currently a topical subject of investigation \cite{arute2019quantum}, where demonstrating quantum advantage is particularly challenging.
 The performance of certain classical algorithms can be improved with the help of quantum computers.
-In order to achieve speedup, quantum algorithms are being developed; inspired by the fundamental quantum laws like entanglement and the superposition principle which also leads to quantum parallelism.
+To achieve speedup, quantum algorithms are being developed inspired by the fundamental quantum laws like entanglement and the superposition principle leading to quantum parallelism.
 The potential of quantum computation was first realized by Feynman in 1982, where he postulated the need for quantum computers to simulate complex quantum systems such as many body interactions \cite{feynman2018simulating}.
-The most well-known quantum algorithms showing a quantum advantage over classical ones are Deutsch-Jozsa \cite{deutsch1992rapid,collins1998deutsch}, Bernstein-Vazirani \cite{10.1145/167088.167097}, Shor's \cite{10.1137/S0097539795293172}, Grover's \cite{10.1145/237814.237866}, Lloyd's algorithm for solving system of linear equations \cite{PhysRevLett.103.150502}.
+The most well-known quantum algorithms showing a quantum advantage over classical ones are Deutsch-Jozsa \cite{deutsch1992rapid,collins1998deutsch}, Bernstein-Vazirani \cite{10.1145/167088.167097}, Shor's \cite{10.1137/S0097539795293172}, Grover's \cite{10.1145/237814.237866}, Lloyd's algorithm for solving system of linear equations \cite{PhysRevLett.103.150502}, etc. In the present time, there is an exponential growth of data, generally referred to as big data.
+Data analysis or more generally data science has emerged as an area of active research aiming to unravel patterns and structures.
+A fundamental problem that arises with big data in various fields like pattern recognition \cite{PhysRevLett.88.018702, Diday1976}, image processing \cite{ 9605278}, machine learning \cite{ahuja2020}, etc is the clustering problem \cite{everitt2011cluster, kaufman2009finding}.
+Several classical as well as quantum algorithms for clustering have been proposed till date with varying complexity of resources.
+Classical clustering algorithms include K-means clustering \cite{Hartigan1979KMeans}, Density-based spatial clustering of applications with noise (DBSCAN) \cite{10.5555/3001460.3001507}, etc. The first quantum clustering algorithm was developed by \textit{Durr et al.} \cite{durr2006quantum}.
+Further, a quantum-game-based clustering algorithm was developed by \textit{Li et al.} \cite{li2009novel} along with another quantum algorithm using quantum walks \cite{li2011hybrid}. \textit{Yu et al.} \cite{yu2010quantum} proposed a quantum clustering-based algorithm for multi-variable nonlinear problem.
+Several other algorithms that uses quantum mechanical laws are present in the literature \cite{10.1145/1273496.1273497}, although they suffer from the requirement of a quantum black box with unknown complexity, as the algorithms usually use variations of Grover's algorithm \cite{10.1145/237814.237866}.
+Some recent works have also studied how quantum methods can provide alternative clustering approaches, such as, probabilistic quantum clustering approach \cite{CASANAESLAVA2020105567}, variational algorithms based quantum-inspired clustering \cite{bermejo2023variational}, quntum k-means clustering \cite{Ahsan2019, kavitha2023quantum}, quantum spectral clustering based on unsupervised learning algorithms \cite{li2022quantum}, quantum clustering algorithm for multi-dimensional datasets \cite{Luca2024} etc.